 - Recirculating filtered fume cupboards – not suitable for some substances such as highly toxic chemicals

 There are also specific types for certain processes:

 - Acid Digestion

 Therefore, it must be ensured that the correct type is chosen for the substances being used and the processes being carried out.

 The detailed guidance document on Safe Use of Fume Cupboards provides further information on how to use a fume cupboard safely:

-A checklist is available which provides a general summary of the main points which can be posted in laboratories.
+Download our checklist for a general summary of the main points which can be posted in laboratories.

 The University has also published a safety standard − The Safe Use of Local Exhaust Ventilation (LEV).
 This standard describes the University's arrangements for compliance with legal requirements under the COSHH Regulations.
 The Standard also sets out responsibilities for Heads of Department, Line managers, supervisors and workers who are responsible for the maintenance or who are users of this equipment.